himalayahall/demo/README.md

   - JacksonCSVReader -> Jackson implementation
   - ApacheCSVReaderService -> Apache Commons implementation.
 Tried this first but was not clean code (deprecated API, dealing with BOM was cumbersome)

+## Test

+- Unit tests are used to test basic functionality replay service.

 ## Running

 - Clone project, load in VSCode (or your favorite IDE), launch application